 When it comes to appearance, I prefer potatoes that have colored flesh first of all.
 If I can also get that with multi-colored skin and an unusual form, like a fingerling or something with deep eyes, so much the better.
 I like to grow potatoes that don’t look like something I can buy at the grocery store.
 This can be a particular challenge.
 Potatoes with yellow flesh usually taste great, but it is hard to get the deep yellow flesh that is present in some diploid varieties in more easily storable tetraploids.
 Potatoes with blue flesh often have poor flavor and potatoes with red flesh can be difficult to produce because blue flesh is genetically dominant over red.
 Round types are dominant over “primitive” long or curved tubers and deep eyes.

 Most Americans seem to like big potatoes.
 Grocery stores are full of long russets and big, round boiling potatoes.
 I’m not sure why this is.
 A lot of the flavor in a potato is in and just under the skin.
 The smaller the potatoes, the closer the ratio of skin to flesh.
 This intensifies flavor.
 It also improves nutrition, because most of the protein in potatoes in found in the same region.
-So, I like potatoes that range from about one to three inches in diameter best.
+So, I like potatoes that range from about two to three inches in diameter best.

 Disease and resistance

 I’m lucky not to have a lot of potato diseases at our plot.
 We don’t live in farm country and I keep varieties that I receive as tubers isolated, so only our originally seed grown varieties are grown together.
-Still, we see some late blight, mostly late in the year and still have pesky potato virus Y, which is so hard to eradicate that it sometimes seems to arise from spontaneous generation.
+Still, we see some late blight, mostly late in the year, some potato leafroll virus, and we still have pesky potato virus Y, which is so hard to eradicate that it sometimes seems to arise from spontaneous generation.
 We also see the full range of bacterial problems, such as stem rots and scab.
 Because I don’t do any controlled resistance testing, I can’t really say how resistant our varieties are, but none of these diseases cause us serious problems.
 When a variety proves particularly vulnerable, I just discard it.

 I don’t like to put potatoes on life support.
 We have a walk in cooler and I would prefer to put potatoes in there and forget about them until the next planting.
-This can be a challenge with earlies and particularly with diploid varieties.
+This can be a challenge with earlies and particularly with low dormancy diploid varieties.
 They usually get deselected from my breeding program because they die before I get around to planting them.
 For special potatoes, I will make the effort, but even they are likely to eventually become the victims of neglect.

 I also like to select potatoes that can survive the winter in the ground here.
 This simplifies storage a lot.
 The key trait for in ground storage here is not cold tolerance, because the soil almost never freezes more than an inch or two.
 Instead, the key trait is a tolerance for wet soil.
 The soil is saturated here usually from mid November to early April.
 This is really hard on potatoes, but some are able to come through in good condition.

 This is the last trait on the list because I mostly don’t care.
-Traits that matter to large farmers like a closed canopy and uniform senescense mean little to me.
+Traits that matter to large monocrop farmers like a closed canopy and uniform senescence mean little to me.
 I’m happy to harvest plants as they die back.
 I have a slight preference for late, indeterminate varieties because they store better simply as a consequence of being harvested later, but if a potato can survive until the next growing season in our cooler, I don’t care if it is early, mid season, or late.

 There are a lot more traits that don’t appear on the list and that means that I don’t really care.
 Professional breeders who want to produce new varieties for commerce have to think about tons of things that the small grower will never care about, such as resistance to handling damage, specific traits for chipping and frying, uniform size and shape, etc. It’s liberating not having to live up to those standards.
-My potatoes are much more satisfying in their unrulyness and yours probably will be too.
+My potatoes are much more satisfying in their unruliness and yours probably will be too.

 Our true potato seeds are the progeny of varieties selected based on these criteria.
 Of course, my selections are only the most recent in generations of selections made to suit the values of different growers, going all the way back to the domestication of the potato.
 All of those values are still embedded in the genome, like one mosaic tiled over another.
 You might have to do a bit of chipping away to find the potato that you’re looking for, but it is probably not too far below the surface.